fnadeau/smartmontools/README.md

 an interpretation.* On the other hand, there are cases where we know how to interprete the data and those cases should not suffer from the lack of vendor's documentations.

+*Daemon smartd has not been tested.
+You've been warned!*
+*update-smart-drivedb.in is broken.
+Do not use it with this release.*

   [1]: http://sourceforge.net/apps/trac/smartmontools/ticket/42 "Subzero temperature"